demigecko/CarND-Advanced-Lane-Lines/README.md

 #### 1. [Criteria] Provide an example of a distortion-corrected image.

-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
+To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like the following one:
 ![alt text][image2]

 I setup a new function called `cal_undistort`  to undistort the test image and obtained this outcome from  `test_images/straight_lines2.jpg`: